Mark Tedeschi

 Mark Tedeschi, AM, KC (born 1952) is an Australian barrister, law professor, photographer and author.
 He is in private practice at Wardell Chambers in Sydney.
-He was formerly the Senior Crown prosecutor for New South Wales and the Head of Chambers of the 100 or so Crown prosecutors.
+He was formerly the Senior Crown prosecutor for New South Wales and the Head of Chambers of the Crown prosecutors.
 He was the founder and president of the Australian Association of Crown Prosecutors and is a visiting professor at the University of Wollongong.
-As a prosecutor, Tedeschi was best known for the prosecution of numerous high-profile cases in Australia, including the backpacker murders committed by Ivan Milat in the 1990s.
+As a prosecutor, Tedeschi was best known for the prosecution of numerous high-profile cases in Australia, including the backpacker murders committed by Ivan Milat in the 1990s; several prosecutions he secured have been overturned and labelled miscarriages of justice.
 He has won numerous awards for his photography and has been featured in galleries throughout the world, including in the State Library of New South Wales, the New South Wales Art Gallery, the Center for Fine Art Photography in Colorado, and the National Library in Canberra.

 Early life and education

 Tedeschi earned a Bachelor of Laws degree from the University of Sydney in 1974 and was then admitted as a solicitor in New South Wales.
 He later received a Master of Arts in Business Law, specialising in International Banking, Trade and Taxation Law from the London Metropolitan University (then the City of London Polytechnic), where he also served as a part-time Lecturer in Law.